cloudshiftinc/gradle-release-plugin/README.md

         // copy templates from a master location, expanding version references and other properties templates("gradle/templates", ".") {

-            // whether to prevent tampering of generated content by creating & checking sha256 fingerprint preventTamplering = true
+            // whether to allow tampering of generated content
+            // generated content is protected by creating & checking sha256 fingerprint allowTampering()

             // patterns to include
             includes("**/*")